MicrosoftDocs/azure-docs/articles/app-service/configure-language-nodejs.md

 # Configure a Node.js app for Azure App Service

 Node.js apps must be deployed with all the required NPM dependencies.
-The App Service deployment engine automatically runs `npm install --production` for you when you deploy a [Git repository](deploy-local-git.md), or a [Zip package](deploy-zip.md) [with build automation enabled](deploy-zip.md#enable-build-automation-for-zip-deploy).
+The App Service deployment engine automatically runs `npm install --production` for you when you deploy a [Git repository](deploy-local-git.md), or when you deploy a [Zip package](deploy-zip.md) [with build automation enabled](deploy-zip.md#enable-build-automation-for-zip-deploy).
 If you deploy your files using [FTP/S](deploy-ftp.md), however, you need to upload the required packages manually.

 This guide provides key concepts and instructions for Node.js developers who deploy to App Service.
 If you've never used Azure App Service, follow the [Node.js quickstart](quickstart-nodejs.md) and [Node.js with MongoDB tutorial](tutorial-nodejs-mongodb-app.md) first.